Make the most of the warm weather (while it lasts!) with these picnic suggestions for National Picnic Week.

 Quiche – Quiche’s are essentially pies whose delicious interior has been exposed and covered in egg.
 You can choose between the pork pie and the quiche, but if there’s enough of you I would suggest both, particularly if your aunt is in toe.
-She probably likes a good quiche as much as your uncle likes a good porkpie.
-This recipe is particularly summery with asparagus, tomatoes & goat cheese.
+She probably likes a good quiche as much as your uncle likes a good pork pie.
+This recipe for tomato & asparagus quiche is particularly summery with asparagus, tomatoes & goat cheese.

 Crisps – When I was younger, a solitary pipe of Pringles sufficed.
 These days though, I like them hand-cooked.
 I’d suggest a bag from Kent Crisps, who with flavours like Oyster & Vinegar won’t let you down.

 Bread – Purchase the crustiest French stick you can find (ideally freshly baked!).
 Done.

 Cheese – Where do I even begin with cheese?
 Find your five favourites and purchase enough to drown yourself in.
 I recommend mixing up the textures, and would personally always include a good, tangy cheddar, a soft French cheese like a Brie de Meaux (perfectly punchy!) and something spreadable or rippable (i.e. Mozzarella!), so it doesn’t matter if you forget cutlery.

 Cooked meats – Pre-cooked meats are to picnics what rain is to an English summer (destined to be together!).
 Roast chicken is a favourite of mine, but sliced hams are equally welcome.
 The earl grey ham from the Macknade deli is top notch!